Blog · April 7, 2026

 What an AI Receptionist Does

-Here's a realistic picture of what each option costs at a typical contractor volume of 50-100 calls per month.
+What each option costs at a typical contractor volume of 50-100 calls per month.

 | Option | Monthly Cost | Books Appointments | 24/7 Coverage |